Why President Trump's U.K. state visit comes at an awkward time for Britain's leader

 Growing divisions in the United Kingdom

-While President Trump is briefly leaving behind a United States still rattled by the assassination of right-wing activist Charlie Kirk last week, he's touching down in a nation facing its own political divisions.
+While Mr. Trump is briefly leaving behind a United States still rattled by the assassination of right-wing activist Charlie Kirk last week, he's touching down in a nation facing its own political divisions.

 Mr. Trump's visit comes as Starmer faces the most significant political headwinds of his one-year premiership.
 His government has come under mounting pressure from an ascendant right-wing political movement at home, against a backdrop of growing polarization in Britain.
 Powerful outside voices, including tech billionaire and former close Trump ally Elon Musk, have been accused of stoking these divisions